RobertCraigie/dotfiles/glide/blog.md

 <br>

-I believe browsers should be hackable, just like your editor.
+Browsers should be hackable, just like your editor.

 ```typescript
 glide.keymaps.set("normal", "gC", async () => {